Worry gives small things a big shadow.

 Some people wait all day for 5pm, all week for Friday, all year for the holidays, all their lives for happiness.
 Don’t be one of them.
 Don’t wait until your life is almost over to realize how good it has been.
-The secret to happiness and peace on the average day is letting this moment be what it is, instead of what you think it should be, and then making the very best of it.
+The secret to happiness and peace on the average day is letting each moment be what it is, instead of what you think it should be, and then making the very best of it — less worry, more presence, every step of the way.

 - Think deeply.